Should Your Business Apply for a Medium-Term Loan?

 Medium-term loans are business loans offered by banks and alternative lenders.
 They typically offer fixed interest rates and flexible payback terms that last between one to five years.

-When is a Medium-Term Loan Beneficial?
+When is a Medium-Term Loan Useful?

 In comparison, short-term loans usually provide a quick injection of working capital and must be repaid within a year.
 Two popular examples of short-term financing are merchant cash advances and business lines of credit.

 With long-term loans, the recipient will be expected to repay the loan over a longer time period.
 Typically, long term financing will need to be repaid within five to seven years.

-- Fixed APRs: Medium-term loans typically require a strong credit score and proof that your business is profitable.
+Medium-term loans typically require a strong credit score and proof that your business is profitable.
 In return, you may secure a more favorable interest rate that’s locked in over the loan’s lifespan.

 In general, medium-term financing can give your business access to up to $500,000 in cash in as little as a few weeks.
 This will allow you to quickly pursue projects and in turn grow your business.

 Since medium-term loans offer flexible loan terms, you can extend the payback period up to five years and make smaller payments each month.

 Medium-Term Loan Disadvantages:

 Standard qualifications include a credit score of at least 600 and annual revenues of $25,000 or more.
 In addition, you must be in business for at least a year before applying.
-Qualifications vary depending on the lender you’re working with.
+Qualifications vary depending on the business lender that you’re working with.

-- Longer application process: The application process for a medium-term loan can be time consuming.
+The application process for a medium-term loan can be time consuming.
 Lenders often require extensive documentation to ensure that you’re capable of responsibly repaying the loan on-time.

-Depending on your interest rate, extending the payback period several years can result in a good bit of accrued interest.
+Depending on your interest rate, extending the payback period several years can result in significant accrued interest.
 This can make the loan significantly more expensive than a short-term business loan with comparable terms.

 Still, these loans are most appropriate for established businesses with good credit.
 It’s important to evaluate all options to determine the best choice for your small business.
 In some cases, a short long-term loan might be a better option for your situation.

 Have you utilized medium-term financing for your small business?
 Tell us about your application experience in the comment section below!

-Editor’s Note: This post was updated for accuracy and comprehensiveness in December 2020.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in June 2021.